adamsilver/adamsilver.io-jekyll/_drafts/2029-01-01-the-disadvantages-of-javascript-polyfills.md

 ### 3.1 Cloning an object (modern browsers)

-If we require the ability to clone an object, *and* it's only required to (progressively) enhance the UI for *modern* browsers, then `Object.create` is a perfect candidate to solve this specific problem.
+If we require the ability to clone an object, *and* it's only required to enhance the UI for *modern* browsers, then `Object.create` is a perfect candidate to solve this specific problem.
 See an example implementation below:

 	var lib = {};
 	if(Object.create) {